Interview with the author, Olachi Okoroafor

 Who are your favourite authors, and what do you admire in their work?

-My favorite author is Enid Blyton, and what I admire about her works is even though there are no pictures, she puts enough description for the readers to imagine what’s going on.
+My favourite author is Enid Blyton, and what I admire about her works is even though there are no pictures, she puts enough description for the readers to imagine what’s going on.
 I feel I am in a different world when I read her books.

 What skills have been particularly helpful in your writing?